mesonbuild/meson/docs/markdown/Rewriter.md

 ## Limitations

-Rewriting a meson file is not guaranteed to keep the indentation of the modified functions.
+Rewriting a Meson file is not guaranteed to keep the indentation of the modified functions.
 Additionally, comments inside a modified statement will be removed.
 Furthermore, all source files will be sorted alphabetically.